UTrace: Poisoning Forensics for Private Collaborative Learning: Introduction

 \section{Introduction}

-Privacy-preserving machine learning (PPML)~\cite{mohassel_secureml_2017,mohassel_aby3_2018,wagh_falcon_2020,rathee_cryptflow2_2020,patra_aby20_2021,abspoel_secure_2021} is an emerging collaborative learning paradigm that enables multiple data owners to jointly train a machine learning (ML) model without the need to share their individual datasets directly.
-This approach is particularly beneficial in settings where data sharing across multiple sources is restricted due to privacy concerns and regulatory constraints, such as in the healthcare and finance sectors~\cite{european_parliament_regulation_2016}.
-By enabling ML models to be trained on a diverse set of datasets, collaborative learning can help unlock the potential of ML, especially in areas where limited data availability has hindered progress.
+Privacy-preserving machine learning (PPML)~\cite{mohassel_secureml_2017,mohassel_aby3_2018,wagh_falcon_2020,rathee_cryptflow2_2020,patra_aby20_2021,abspoel_secure_2021} is an emerging collaborative learning paradigm that enables multiple data owners to jointly train a machine learning (ML) model on their combined datasets without revealing any party’s underlying data.
+This approach is particularly beneficial in settings where data sharing across multiple sources is restricted due to privacy concerns and regulatory constraints, such as in the healthcare and finance sectors.
+By enabling models to be trained on a diverse collection of datasets, collaborative learning can help unlock the potential of ML in areas where limited data availability has traditionally hindered progress.

-PPML systems often rely on cryptographic techniques, such as secure multi-party computation(MPC)~\cite{mohassel_secureml_2017,mohassel_aby3_2018,wagh_falcon_2020,rathee_cryptflow2_2020,patra_aby20_2021,abspoel_secure_2021}, to ensure the privacy of input data during training.
-Some collaborative learning variants~\cite{wagh_falcon_2020, dalskov_fantastic_2021} also utilize maliciously secure MPC to provide robustness in the presence of adversarial clients.
-While these techniques prevent clients from deviating from the protocol, they remain vulnerable to data poisoning attacks~\cite{chaudhari_safenet_2022} where adversaries introduce manipulated input data to influence the outcome of the ML models.
-Mitigating these attacks is particularly challenging in PPML, where conventional remedies, such as data sanitization methods \cite{Activation_Clustering,CertifiedPoisoning,SpectralSign,SPECTRE}, are not directly applicable due to privacy constraints.
+PPML systems often rely on cryptographic techniques, such as secure multi-party computation~(MPC)~\cite{mohassel_secureml_2017,mohassel_aby3_2018,wagh_falcon_2020,rathee_cryptflow2_2020,patra_aby20_2021,abspoel_secure_2021}, to ensure the privacy of training data.
+While some protocols offer robustness against clients actively deviating from the protocol \cite{wagh_falcon_2020, dalskov_fantastic_2021}, they remain vulnerable to data poisoning attacks where adversaries introduce manipulated input data to influence the outcome of the ML model \cite{chaudhari_safenet_2022}.
+Mitigating these attacks is particularly challenging in PPML, where conventional remedies, such as data sanitization~\cite{Activation_Clustering,CertifiedPoisoning,SpectralSign,SPECTRE}, are not directly applicable due to privacy constraints.
 Although some existing approaches in PPML, such as privacy-preserving input checks \cite{RoFL,ACORN,HOLMES} or ensemble training \cite{chaudhari_safenet_2022}, can help mitigate certain poisoning attacks, they cannot prevent all forms of data poisoning, leaving models susceptible to manipulation.